-He lead an adventurous life of crime, evading capture for years until he was caught and trialed for murder.
-However, his Irish charm saved him from execution and instead served out a lengthy sentence on Norfolk island.
+He lead an adventurous life of crime, evading capture for years until he was caught and convicted for murder.
+However, public lament over this conviction led to it being commuted to a lengthy sentence on Norfolk island.
+It seems that his popularity and Irish charm may have saved him from execution!

 He lived out his days on a small farm just north of Hobart until his death in 1877.